Margaret Chase Smith: 1972 election

 She was defeated for re-election in 1972 by Democrat Bill Hathaway, the only election she ever lost in the state of Maine.
 In her last election, Smith had been plagued by rumors of poor health (she had been using a motor scooter around the Senate).
-A Republican primary challenger taunted her for being out of touch; she did not have a state office operating in Maine.
-Smith lost the election by 27,230 votes, a margin of 53%–47%.
+Her Republican primary challenger, attorney Robert A. G. Monks, taunted her for being out of touch; she did not have a state office operating in Maine.
+Smith lost the election by 27,230 votes, a margin of 53–47%.

 Awards and honors

 She was elected a Fellow of the American Academy of Arts and Sciences in 1952.
 In 1973, Smith was inducted into the National Women's Hall of Fame.
 In 1995 Smith was awarded the Naval Heritage Award by the US Navy Memorial Foundation for her support of the US Navy, US Naval Reserves WAVES, and the military during her congressional career.
 She was awarded the Presidential Medal of Freedom by President George H. W. Bush on July 6, 1989.